skleff1994/force-feedback/README.md

 # Description
 Several approaches toward Force feedback in Optimal Control are explored:
-- Relaxing the rigid contact assumption (a.k.a. "augmented state" and "observer")
 - __Assuming imperfect torque actuation (a.k.a.
 "LPF")__
+- Relaxing the rigid contact assumption (a.k.a. "soft contact")

-In particular, the second approach is explored in details throughout simulations on 7-DoF manipulators (on the KUKA iiwa LBR 14 and PAL Robotics' TALOS left arm).
-We call it the "LPF" approach, which consists basically in modeling the actuation as a low-pass filter (LPF) on the torques.
-The OCP uses an augmented dynamics model treating joint torques as states, and unfiltered torque as control input.
-This is implemented in C++ my fork of the Crocoddyl library.
-Reaching tasks and contact tasks are simulated in both PyBullet and Raisim.
+The first approach (submitted to IROS22) consists in modeling the actuation as a low-pass filter (LPF) on the torques in order to allow joint torque predictive feedback.
+It is tested on several models (KUKA iiwa, Talos) for several tasks.
+The core of this approach is a custom action model implemented in C++ my fork of the Crocoddyl library.

 # Dependencies
 - [robot_properties_kuka](https://github.com/machines-in-motion/robot_properties_kuka)